Adapting Dijkstra for Buffers and Unlimited Transfers: Conclusion and Future Steps

 To address this limitation, we introduced Transfer Aware Dijkstra (TAD), a modification of TD-Dijkstra that scans entire trip sequences rather than individual edges.
 When a passenger boards a trip, TAD processes all subsequent stops, correctly allowing the passenger to remain seated without incurring buffer times at intermediate stops.

 Our experiments on the London and Switzerland networks reveal important findings:

-\begin{itemize} \item On data without buffer times (London), TD-Dijkstra with Bucket-CH achieves a 2.88$\times$ speedup over MR, making it the fastest algorithm for unlimited transfers without ULTRA preprocessing.
-TAD achieves a 2.17$\times$ speedup with slightly more overhead due to trip scanning. \item On data with buffer times (Switzerland), TD-Dijkstra cannot be applied due to invalid dominated connection filtering.
-TAD with Bucket-CH correctly handles buffer times and achieves a 2.88$\times$ speedup over MR. \item A key architectural advantage of Dijkstra-based approaches is their compatibility with Bucket-CH.
-Because TD-Dijkstra and TAD perform a single search from the source vertex, they can leverage Bucket-CH's precomputed distance buckets for efficient one-to-many queries.
-MR's round-based structure, which initializes the priority queue with all marked stops and propagates from multiple sources simultaneously, is fundamentally incompatible with Bucket-CH's single-source design. \item TAD provides a robust solution that works correctly on both networks, combining correctness with performance advantages over MR. \item Timetable Nodes (TTN), which provides 10--30\% speedups in Python, is 28--142\% \emph{slower} in optimized C++.
+\begin{itemize} \item On data without buffer times, TD-Dijkstra with Bucket-CH achieves a 2.88$\times$ speedup over MR, making it the fastest algorithm for unlimited transfers without ULTRA preprocessing.
+TAD achieves a 2.17$\times$ speedup with slightly more overhead due to trip scanning. \item On data with buffer times, TD-Dijkstra cannot be applied due to invalid dominated connection filtering.
+TAD with Bucket-CH correctly handles buffer times and achieves a 2.88$\times$ speedup over MR. \item TAD provides a robust solution that works correctly on both networks, combining correctness with performance advantages over MR. \item Timetable Nodes (TTN), which provides 10--30\% speedups in Python, is 28--142\% slower in C++.
 The auxiliary data structures required by TTN introduce memory indirection that outweighs the reduction in binary searches, given the excellent cache locality of contiguous vectors and effective CPU prefetching already present in the baseline. \end{itemize}

-ULTRA-CSA remains the fastest algorithm overall, but requires significant preprocessing time that may be impractical when timetables change frequently or delays must be incorporated.
+ULTRA-CSA remains the fastest algorithm overall, but requires significant preprocessing time that may be impractical when timetables change frequently.
 Recent work on delay-robust multimodal journey planning~\cite{sauer2024closing, bez2024delay} has addressed this limitation for ULTRA with Trip-Based routing, though it requires assumptions about maximum delay bounds.
 TAD does not require such assumptions, as it operates directly on the timetable without precomputed shortcuts and naturally supports real-time delay updates.

-Extending ULTRA-CSA to support real-time delay updates represents a promising direction for future research.
+Several extensions remain for future work.
+Walking speeds in our evaluation are a constant 4.5~km/h, but in practice they vary between users.
+TAD can support this by storing distances on transfer edges and dividing by a per-query speed during relaxation time, as has been done in previous work~\cite {rohovyi2025multimodal, abuaisha2024practical}.
+Bicriteria extensions of TAD, such as jointly minimising arrival time and transfer count, can be explored.